9 Best Healthy Cooking Utensils – The Essential Kit

-Instead of guessing amounts, a basic measuring jug with different units is great because a), we can ensure better results in all sorts of recipes (fermenting, baking, etc.), and b), we know what we’re eating with more precision (useful for certain fitness goals and also tracking recipes to make adjustments).
+Instead of guessing amounts, a basic measuring jug with different units is great because a), we can ensure better results in all sorts of recipes (fermenting, baking, sourdough, etc.), and b), we know what we’re eating with more precision (useful for certain fitness goals and also tracking recipes to make portion adjustments).

-The benefits over weighing scales or guessing especially true when recipes serving sizes are measured in volume rather than weight.
+The benefits over weighing scales or guessing are especially true when recipes serving sizes are measured in volume rather than weight.

 Think of the “1/4 cup rice per person”, or “400ml soup per serving” you’ve probably seen on packets, online, or in recipe books.